tandero/tandero.github.io/content/now.md

 ### What do I do right now?

 I am currently on medical leave.
-In the meantime, I've been working on a [book of career advice for psychology](https://my-digital-garden-thomasandersonscience.vercel.app/).
+I recently published an online book of [career advice for academic psychology](https://my-digital-garden-thomasandersonscience.vercel.app/).

-Prior to my leave, I was finishing my PhD at the University of Toronto.
-I am a PhD Candidate: all I have remaining is to write and defend my dissertation.
+Prior to my medical leave, I achieved candiacy in my PhD at the University of Toronto.
+As a PhD Candidate, all I have left is writing and defending my dissertation.

 My PhD research focuses on meta-awareness and attention.
 See my [about page](../about) for more on that.

 I also study psychedelics.
-I published some of the [first research on psychedelic microdosing](https://doi.org/10.1186/s12954-019-0308-4).
-I co-founded the [Canadian Centre for Psychedelic Science](https://psychedelicscience.ca) and our team ran the first Canadian Clinical Trial on psilocybin microdosing.
+I published some of the [first research on psychedelic microdosing](https://doi.org/10.1186/s12954-019-0308-4) and our team recently finished the first Canadian Clinical Trial on psilocybin microdosing.
+I co-founded the [Canadian Centre for Psychedelic Science](https://psychedelicscience.ca) with [Rotem Petranker](https://petranker.com).
 I also co-founded the [Psychedelic Studies Research Program](https://www.utm.utoronto.ca/psychedelics/) at the University of Toronto.

-In December 2019, I did [a podcast](https://anchor.fm/tick-talk/episodes/Thomas-Anderson-Meditation--Science-and-Psychedelics-ea20jm) where I spoke about my personal history with research, including my research on meditation, which was the focus of my Master's thesis.

 Feel free to reach out or check out [my CV](https://1drv.ms/b/c/d12b959c76deddf6/Qfbd3naclSsggNEwfQAAAAAAl2PoEojby9Yz-g).

 <!--### Where am I headed tomorrow? -->

 ### Content I'm currently enjoying

 #### Books - Fiction

-* Antoine de Saint-Exupéry - Wind, Sand and Stars
-* Cormac McCarthy - The Road
-* China Miéville - The City & the city
+* Charles Stross - The Fuller Memorandum
 * Laurence Sterne - Tristram Shandy

 #### Books - Non-Fiction

 * Michel de Montaigne - Essays
+* John Curtis Gowan - Education of the Ablest
-* Betty Edwards - Drawing on the Right Side of the Brain
+* Julian Jaynes - The Origin of Consciousness in the Breakdown of the Bicameral Mind
 * Judea Pearl - Causality

 #### Courses

-* Currently scouting for a course
+* Currently scouting for a new course to do

+### Television

+* Stargate SG-1, Seasons 1–10 (1997–2007)

+---
+Updated 2025-10-22